KillingVectorField/ZhixuanShao.github.io/index.md

 ## Internship
 * **Tencent IEG, Lightspeed & Quantum Studios Group**, Summer 2021
   + User clustering using community detection and node embedding techniques.
 Made use of in-game friend relations as well as user attributes.
 Identify small groups that always team up.
 Define user affinity based on the embeddings.
   + Identify stealed accounts in PUBG mobile.
 Compared features of normal and stealed accounts.
 Build an XGBoost classifier based on user features in consecutive weeks.
-To overcome the scarcity of postive labels, we took into account the clustering property within stealed accounts by adding user affinity into the model.
+To enhance the performance with scarce postive labels, we took into account the clustering property within stealed accounts by adding user affinity into the model.

 ## Honors
 * **Excellent Research Award**, Peking University, Oct 2018